jaenalaripin/Portfolio-Projects/Bike_Sharing_Cyclistic_Report_2024_02_15_v01.md

 the chart, casual users started not to use Cyclistic as their main option, but we see there are still lots of transactions made by the annual members even until the end of the year.
-Annual members pay the membership so they can use Cyclistic throughout the year, so they do not want to miss their opportunity to leverage the benefits of the package they bought.
+Annual members pay the membership and they do not want to miss their opportunity to leverage the benefits of the package they bought.
 Even in January-April, when the winter occurs, there are still a few transactions made.
 Casual users only pay for the service either for single-ride passes or full-day passes.
 When the winter comes,